cobbler/cobbler/docs/cobbler-conf.rst

 redhat_management_server
 ========================
-This setting is only used by the code that supports using Spacewalk/Satellite authentication within Cobbler Web and Cobbler XMLRPC.
+This setting is only used by the code that supports using Spacewalk/Satellite authentication within Cobbler Web and Cobbler XML-RPC.

 default: ``"xmlrpc.rhn.redhat.com"``

 redhat_management_permissive
 ============================
-If using ``authn_spacewalk`` in ``modules.conf`` to let cobbler authenticate against Satellite/Spacewalk's auth system, by default it will not allow per user access into Cobbler Web and Cobbler XMLRPC.
+If using ``authn_spacewalk`` in ``modules.conf`` to let cobbler authenticate against Satellite/Spacewalk's auth system, by default it will not allow per user access into Cobbler Web and Cobbler XML-RPC.
 In order to permit this, the following setting must be enabled HOWEVER doing so will permit all Spacewalk/Satellite users of certain types to edit all of cobbler's configuration. these roles are: ``config_admin`` and ``org_admin``.
 Users should turn this on only if they want this behavior and do not have a cross-multi-org separation concern.
 If you have a single org in your satellite,